dodotronix/mcoi-xu5-design-complete/fw/README.md

 ```
 $> make
 ```
+3. add xilinx repository (embeddedsw) to the local repositories in Vitis (Xilinx -> Software Repositories -> Local Repositories)

-3. import the project in vitis (click on File -> Import -> Eclipse workspace or zip file) by navigating to path/to/build (open all the projects available in build folder)
+4. import the project in vitis (click on File -> Import -> Eclipse workspace or zip file) by navigating to path/to/build (open all the projects available in build folder)
-4. set the RUN and DEBUG configuration as it is described in the official guide for [reference design from enclustra](https://github.com/enclustra/Mercury_XU5_PE1_Reference_Design/tree/master/reference_design/doc)
+5. set the RUN and DEBUG configuration as it is described in the official guide for [reference design from enclustra](https://github.com/enclustra/Mercury_XU5_PE1_Reference_Design/tree/master/reference_design/doc)
    The tutorial advises to use Single Application Debug (GDB), but this could be buggy.
 Therefore it's more convenient to use just the Single Application Debug, which runs the Xilinx debugger.
-5. If you need to recompile platform project the platform.spr file has to be opened, when we want to compile it for the first time
+6. If you need to recompile platform project the platform.spr file has to be opened, when we want to compile it for the first time

 # NOTES
-* if we want to use Vitis, we cannot have the Makefile in the root directory
+* Manual build - if we want to use Vitis, we cannot have the Makefile in the root directory